Copyright © 2023 Mahdi H. Faysal. All rights reserved.

 Now that your development environment is ready, let's create your first Django project:

-1. Create a Project: Use the django-admin command-line tool to create a new Django project.
-This will generate the basic structure and files for your project.
+command-line tool to create a new Django project.
+This will generate the basic structure and files for your project. - Create an App: Django follows the "app" concept, where you divide your project into smaller reusable apps.
+Use the

-3. Configure the Database: Django supports multiple databases.
+script to create a new app within your project. - Configure the Database: Django supports multiple databases.
 Update the database settings in the project's configuration file to connect Django to your chosen database.

 Django Models and Database Management